jonathan5p/globant_prueba_de/README.md

 * CDK Version 2

 * Create a CDK deployment role (you can also use the one created by cdk when doing bootstrapping, but it is recomended to create a custom role just for CDK usage)

+* Create a secret named github-token in secrets manager with the github access token for the CICD pipeline.
+Without this secret the pipeline can't get trigger by github events.
 # Implementation details
 Relevant details about the implementation.